Ask the Expert

 Breast cancer treatment given before breast surgery, to shrink tumors or slow cancer spread, is called neoadjuvant therapy.
 Not everyone gets neoadjuvant therapy, but for many people, it is a good treatment option.
 Neoadjuvant therapy may be used to shrink a tumor to allow you to have lumpectomy instead of mastectomy.
 New studies are also looking at how a cancer’s response to treatment before surgery might impact treatment after surgery.

-This Winter, Living Beyond Breast Cancer expert Rena Callahan, MD, will answer your questions about neoadjuvant therapy, including what treatments may be used, who may get it, why it may be offered and how it could affect the rest of your treatment and your risk of recurrence.
+This Winter, Living Beyond Breast Cancer expert Rena Callahan, MD, answered your questions about neoadjuvant therapy, including what treatments may be used, who may get it, why it may be offered and how it could affect the rest of your treatment and your risk of recurrence.

 Radiation therapy is a common treatment for breast cancer.
 It can lower the risk of cancer returning.
 Whether you’ve heard other people talk about radiation therapy, your doctor has recommended it, you’re receiving it now or you’ve finished receiving it, you may have questions.